Democratic donors energize "Super PACs" as election nears

 Democrats need a net gain of 25 seats to become the majority party in the 435-seat House, an outcome that most pollsters see as unlikely.
 Republicans need a net gain of four seats to take control of the Senate.
 Most pollsters also see that as unlikely.

 Scores of Republican PACs and tax-exempt groups have been formed to support Republican House and Senate candidates.
-Tax-exempt groups do not disclose their finances.
+Tax-exempt groups do not disclose their finances; disclosures of the most influential Super PAC, American Crossroads, are due later on Saturday.

-American Crossroads alone spent $27.9 million on polling and ads, among other things, in September, filings showed.
+Restore Our Future, the PAC that supports Romney, reported on Friday that its largest donors included Texas home builder Bob Perry and billionaire Harold Simmons.
+Perry gave $2 million in September and leads all donors with $10 million contributed to Restore Our Future during this election cycle.
+Simmons gave $500,000 for the month, increasing his total to the group to $1.3 million.

 Republicans showed greater fundraising strength at the party level in September.